 So, to fire each shot from a bolt action rifle, one must manually unlock the bolt, open it to extract and eject the spent case, then close the bolt.
 This feeds a fresh round into the chamber, then lock it again, ready to fire.
 When the trigger is pulled, the rifle fires and another set of manipulations (as described above) is required, prior to the next shot.
 Bolt action rifles could be further divided into numerous sub-categories, such as single-shot or magazine-fed rifles, rotating bolt or straight pull bolt action rifles.. etc, but this will not be discussed here, at least not for now.

-The first bolt action rifles appeared somewhere in the mid-19th century, and the first magazine fed bolt actions were adopted by the Swiss Army in the 1870s in the form of the Vetterli-Vitaly Rifle.
-Since then and until the end of World War 2, bolt action rifles and carbines were the main long arms of individual infantrymen.
+The first bolt action rifles appeared somewhere in the mid-19th century, and the first magazine fed bolt actions were adopted by the Swiss Army in the 1870’s.
+This was in the form of the Vetterli-Vitaly Rifle.
+Since then and until the end of World War 2, bolt action rifles and carbines were the main long arms of infantrymen.

-It should be noted also, that the term “carbine” refers to a shortened and lightened rifle, it does not matter if it is bolt action or semi-auto.
+It should be noted also, that the term ‘carbine’ refers to a shortened and lightened rifle, it doesn’t matter if it’s bolt action or semi-auto.

-Many bolt action and semi-automatic rifles are still in limited military service today in the form of Sniper weapons, but these are discussed elsewhere on this site.
+Many bolt action and semi-automatic rifles are still in limited military service today in the form of Sniper weapons.
+These are discussed elsewhere on this site.
 This particular page describes mostly general issue infantry weapons.